lawrencedizon/Just-Watch-It/README.md

 ---
 ## Description
-A movie application that provides you an updated list of all the latest movies to date.
+JustWatchIt provides you an updated list of all the latest movies up-to-date.
+It has a clean and simple interface that allows you to add movies to your WatchList for later viewing.

 ### Features
+- Scrollable CollectionViews that display movie posters
+- Movie details are retrieved from the TMDB API where they are cached and quickly accessible for display
-- Save movies to a watchlist for later viewing
+- Save movies to a Watchlist for later viewing
+- Clear WatchList or SeenList
-- Search any movie from the TMDB database
+- Search any movie from the TMDB API database
+- Swiping feature to mark moves the movie into SeenList
 ---

 ## Implementation